Shinaolord/Mathematica-Simplified-DES--SDES-/README.md

 # Simplified-DES--SDES-
-Implements Simplified DES, which is a pedagogical tool for understanding modern Fiestel network ciphers
+Implements Simplified DES, which is a pedagogical tool for understanding modern Fiestel network ciphers and modern cryptographic tehcniques.
+This version is intentionally broken down into individual functions, in the style of OOP (object-oriented programming), to make understanding the cipher easier.

 To encrypt a 12 bit binary string via a 9 bit key, we use the following syntax: